Ankush-Paul-02/Data-Structure/README.md

 # Data Structures and Algorithms :computer::bar_chart:

-This repository provides an overview of common data structures and algorithms implemented in various programming languages. :books:
+This repository provides an overview of common data structures and algorithms implemented in Java language. :books:

 ## Table of Contents :book: